 St. Petersburg Coastal and Marine Science Center

-This field study has provided important baseline information on the latitudinal and seasonal variability in calcification rates for a species of reef-building coral and encrusting coralline algal communities.
-We continue to monitor calcification of coral by transplanting colonies onto plastic discs, which are then bolted to cinderblocks fixed to the reef (Fig. 1), so that they can be periodically weighed using a special method wherein the corals are kept submerged in seawater.
-Coral calcification monitoring stations are co-located with NOAA CMAN stations the Sustained Ecological Research Related to the Management of the Florida Keys Seascape (SEAKEYS) oceanographic stations that record several meteorological variables including wind speed and direction, barometric pressure, and solar irradiance.
+Our published work (Kuffner et al. 2013) has provided important baseline information on the spatial and seasonal variability in calcification rates of reef-building corals.
+We found that one species, the massive starlet coral, calcified about 50 percent faster in summer compared to winter, and about 50 percent greater in the remote Dry Tortugas than at three other sites on the Florida Keys outer reef tract (Fig. 1).
+We have recently begun to monitor calcification of three more species of coral.
+To accomplish this research, first we obtain scientific research permits (see below) from the National Park Service and the NOAA National Marine Sanctuaries where we are working.
+Then we transplant coral colonies onto plastic discs, which are then bolted to concrete blocks we previously fixed to the reef (Fig. 2) so that they can be periodically weighed using a method wherein the corals are kept submerged in seawater.
+Several of the calcification monitoring stations are co-located with NOAA CMAN stations that record meteorological variables including wind speed and direction, barometric pressure, water temperature, and solar irradiance.
 We continuously collect underwater temperature data at each site using temperature loggers attached to the calcification blocks.
-This will allow us to correlate the calcification data with seawater chemistry and temperature data.